HexDecimal/python-tcod-ecs/README.md

 >>> entity.components[(Slot(1), str)]
 'empty'

-# Queries can be made on all named components with the same syntax as normal ones.
+# Queries can be made on all named components with the same syntax as normal ones
 >>> for e in world.Q.all_of(components=[("hp", int), ("max_hp", int)]):
 ...     e.components[("hp", int)] = e.components[("max_hp", int)]
 >>> entity.components[("hp", int)]